dwdii/dwdii.github.io/_posts/2011-05-06-How-to-Get-Exception-Info-in-PowerShell.md

 For the last couple of weeks I have been required to import a data log file (CSV) from a legacy SCADA system into my centralized data management system.
 It occured to me today that I might be able to use PowerShell to automate some of the importing steps which include import to a DEV, QA and Production system.
 I'm still working on this script, but in the process of developing it, I had a need to learn more about an exception that was occuring in the script.
-I had my try/catch block already specified, but was simply using `Write-Error`, as in the following code sample, to report a generic message "Failed to..." whenever the catch block was executed.
+I had my try catch block already specified, but was simply using `Write-Error`, as in the following code sample, to report a generic message "Failed to..." whenever the catch block was executed.

 {% highlight powershell linenos %}